barbogast/thrive/README.md

 ### UI

+Work on the user interface

 - improve UX
 - make it pretty
 - Build roads/towns with drag and drop
 - Proper icons for resources and towns
 - Display resources as cards which can be freely arranged by the player with drag and drop
 - Show the mouse pointer of the player whose turn it is for all other players
+- Support playing on mobile devices